Calamus erectus: Uses

 The plant is cultivated experimentally in several locations across India and Bangladesh, and is cultivated in several botanical gardens, especially in the Indian Botanic Garden in Howrah.
 Although the canes are not useful for making furniture due to the short internodes, the Mising people of the Assam plains used strong canes of Calamus erectus along with split Dendrocalamus bamboo to make huts and used the leaves as thatch.
 The stems and leaves are also used by them to make poultry houses.
 In Bangladesh, the seeds are chewed in the place of betel nuts.
-It is sometimes used in folk medicine, as it is considered to hold anti-oxidant and anti-diabetic properties.
-It is offered to the Gods of the Sanamahism religion during the lunar new year celebration rituals known as Cheiraoba.
+It is sometimes used in folk medicine, as it is considered to hold antioxidant and anti-diabetic properties.
+It is offered to the Gods of the Sanamahism religion during the Lunar New Year celebration rituals known as Cheiraoba.
 The young shoots and leaves are eaten as a vegetable and have a bitter flavor when raw.

 Nutritional value

 The fruit contains rich amounts of vitamin C, vitamin A, vitamin E, calcium, magnesium, and phosphorus.